-The device can be synchronized to work at a higher frequency feeding an external clock signal.
+The device can be synchronized to work at higher frequency feeding an external clock signal.
 The synchronization changes the sawtooth amplitude, changing the PWM gain (Figure 5.c).
-This change must be taken into account when the loop stability is studied.
-To minimize the change of the PWM gain, the free-running frequency should be set (with a resistor on the FSW pin) only slightly lower than the external clock frequency.
-This preadjusting of the frequency changes the sawtooth slope in order to render negligible the truncation of sawtooth, due to the external synchronization.
+This changing has to be taken into account when the loop stability is studied.
+To minimize the change of the PWM gain, the free running frequency should be set (with a resistor on the FSW pin) only slightly lower than the external clock frequency.
+This preadjusting of the frequency will change the sawtooth slope in order to get negligible the truncation of sawtooth, due to the external synchronization.

 Figure 5.
-Sawtooth: voltage and frequency feed-forward; external synchronization where:
+Sawtooth: voltage and frequency feed forward; external synchronization